openbase/bco.website/www/developer/addon/bco-persistence.md

 3. ### Available Meta Config
-  You also need to add this values to the MetaConfig of your new unit.
+  You also need to add these values to the MetaConfig of your new unit.

        * INFLUXDB_URL → Url of your InfluxDB
        * INFLUXDB_BUCKET → Name of the bucket where your data will be saved